filobot/docs/modules/anti-spam.md

 title: Anti Spam
 description:
 published: true
-date: Mon Jun 14 2021 13:21:56 GMT+0000 (Coordinated Universal Time)
+date: Fri Nov 12 2021 16:54:25 GMT+0000 (Coordinated Universal Time)
-dateCreated: Mon Jun 14 2021 13:21:56 GMT+0000 (Coordinated Universal Time)
+dateCreated: Fri Nov 12 2021 16:54:25 GMT+0000 (Coordinated Universal Time)
 tags:
 editor: markdown
 ---

 # About the module

-This module will allow you to delete and warn a user who does spam.
+This module will sanction those users who send too many messages in a short time or identical messages in a short time..

 > We recommend using this module if you manage a community.
 {.is-success}